Is Your Oily Skin Dehydrated?

 If you add a serum that specifically targets dehydration to your skin routine, you are increasing your chances of solving the problem faster.
 Unlike moisturizers, a serum penetrates the skin faster due to its smaller molecules, and helps your skin better retain water.
 If you don’t yet have a go-to serum, give the Vine Vera Resveratrol Vitamin C Serum a try!

 Many are fooled by thinking that if they have oily skin, they mustn’t moisturize.
-However, moisturizing helps our skin create a barrier that will prevent loss of water.
+However, moisturizing helps our skin retain moisture more effectively.
 Be sure to look for a good moisturizer that is made for oily skin.
-That way, you will regulate the excess sebum production, while also hydrating your skin.
+That way, you will regulate that shiny finish, while also hydrating your skin.

 One good example would be the Vine Vera Resveratrol Chianti Morning Recovery.
-Not only does it contain plenty of hydrating ingredients, but it’s also formulated with licorice root extract, which helps to rebalance natural oil production in the skin.
+Not only does it contain plenty of moisturizing ingredients, but it’s also formulated with licorice root extract, which leaves skin looking brighter.

 Don’t Forget About Sun Protection